 Incidental overdoses are much rarer occurrences.
 These instances are a type of self-harm and more often than not, a suicide attempt.
 Trying to distinguish whether an overdose was intentional or not can be difficult from an autopsy alone, one study found a trend in which drugs were most often used for these self-harm attempts.
 Drug overdoses typically involved prescription drugs, opioid pain killers, benzodiazepines, and antidepressants.
 The implications are significant because the latter two are medications that would be used by someone with some level of mental illness which already significantly increases the risk of suicidal behavior.

 Whatever the reason behind a drug overdose, the underlying message is clear: Drug use of any kind can quickly turn lethal.
 If you so much as suspect that someone may be abusing their prescription drugs or dabbling with recreational drugs, the best course of action is to intercept before their use gets out of hand.
 Not sure what those signs are?
-Check out our resource page to learn about the different types of addictive substances and what to look out for.
+Check out our in-depth article on Drug Overdose Signs and what to look out for.